EZ-Maaser

 All of the core functionality of the EZ-Maaser app is completely free to use (and the app contains no advertising).
 However, there are a number of advanced features mentioned above that are only available in the Premium version of the app:

-• Enter activities in multiple currencies (including automatic exchange rates).
+• Enter activities in multiple currencies (with automatic exchange rates).

 • Sort activities in the Activity page.